Field Trips: Middle School

 Digging Deeper into the Secrets of Soil

 There is a world beneath our feet.
-Let’s explore the diversity of life in the soil and the role these organisms play in growing food.
+Explore the diversity of life in the soil and the role these organisms play in growing food.
 Many farmers design their practices with soil life in mind.
 Discover how they care for this valuable resource and how you can help return vital nutrients to the soil by composting at home or school.
-From seeds to plants to soil, let’s get our hands dirty and explore soil and the nutrients that cycle through it and into plants.
+From seeds to plants to soil and its structure let’s get our hands dirty and explore soil and the nutrients that cycle through it and into plants.

 Organic Agriculture, Global Climate, and Sustainability

 Agriculture is a significant source of greenhouse gas emissions.
-Let’s contemplate the environmental impacts of growing food on our natural resources and the atmosphere, how organic and regenerative agriculture can help farms adapt to and help mitigate climate change, and how you can make sustainable choices in your daily lives.
+Learn and discuss the environmental impacts of growing food on our natural resources and the atmosphere, how organic and regenerative agriculture can help farms adapt to and help mitigate climate change, and how you can make sustainable choices in your daily lives.

 Aquatic Ecology & Water Quality